gmusic-utils/gmusic-ui.js/README.md

 Immediately triggers a new search for the given text

 - text `String` A word of sequence of words to search for

+**Returns:**
+- retVal `Promise` - A promise that will resolve with the results of the search you just performed.
+The promise will be rejected with a timeout error if the search takes too long.

 #### `search.playResult(result)`
 Immediately attempts to play the given result.
 If we fail to play the given result